spiceai/powerbi-connector/Readme.md

 ```text
 ADBC: InternalError [] [FlightSQL] [FlightSQL] Error during planning: Invalid function 'timestampdiff'.\nDid you mean 'to_timestamp'?
 (Internal; ExecuteQuery)
 ```

+Please report an issue if support for date or time arithmetic operations is required.

 ## Development